RhezaMaretta/RhezaMaretta/memo/thoughts.md

 Consider adding a contribution guide to outline how others can get involved.
 Explore CI/CD pipeline integration for automated testing and deployment.

+Consider adding a `CONTRIBUTING.md` file to outline contribution guidelines and a `CODE_OF_CONDUCT.md` to foster a welcoming community.